A LIFE IN TRAVEL...

 And the worst?

-What's your approach to packing for an overseas trip?
+What's your approach to packing for a big trip?

 What is the destination that most surprised you – good or bad?